-Emma describes how imposter syndrome affects many state-educated university students “which means certain barriers are put in place that may stop these students from reaching their personal and professional potential”.
+Emma described how imposter syndrome affects many state-educated university students, “which means certain barriers are put in place that may stop these students from reaching their personal and professional potential”.

 The Higher Education Statistics Agency reports that the University of Exeter’s intake from state schools for the 2019/20 academic year was 64.5%—lower than many of its competitors in the South West and elsewhere in the UK.
 In contrast, Falmouth University saw a relatively high intake of 93.4%.

 On her time as a fresher, Emma said: “I did not speak up in any of my classes during the first month under the assumption my strong north-eastern accent sounded unintelligent compared to my well-articulated peers.”
 “By the time it had taken me to find my feet, many of my peers had already secured internships or work experience for the summer.
 I constantly felt like I was ten steps behind everyone else”, she described.